-The staff of the Federal Energy Regulatory Commission (FERC or Commission) will prepare an environmental assessment (EA) that will discuss the environmental impacts of the proposed Yuma Lateral Project involving construction and operation of natural gas facilities by North Baja Pipeline, LLC (North Baja) in Yuma County, Arizona.
-The EA will be used by the Commission in its decision-making process to determine whether the project is in the public convenience and necessity.
+The staff of the Federal Energy Regulatory Commission (FERC or Commission) will prepare an environmental assessment (EA) that will discuss the environmental impacts of the North Baja Xpress Project involving construction and operation of facilities by North Baja Pipeline, LLC (North Baja) in La Paz County, Arizona and Imperial County, California.
+The Commission will use this EA in its decision-making process to determine whether the project is in the public convenience and necessity.

-A fact sheet prepared by the FERC entitled “An Interstate Natural Gas Facility On My Land?
-What Do I Need To Know?” addresses a number of typically asked questions, including the use of eminent domain and how to participate in the Commission's proceedings.
-It is available for viewing on the FERC Internet Web site (http://www.ferc.gov).
+North Baja provided landowners with a fact sheet prepared by the FERC entitled “An Interstate Natural Gas Facility On My Land?
+What Do I Need To Know?”
+This fact sheet addresses a number of typically asked questions, including the use of eminent domain and how to participate in the Commission's proceedings.
+It is also available for viewing on the FERC website (www.ferc.gov) at https://www.ferc.gov/resources/guides/gas/gas.pdf.

 Summary of the Proposed Project